Muddy Creek (central Utah)

 Muddy Creek is a stream in central Utah, United States, that drains portions of Emery, Sanpete, Sevier, and Wayne counties.

 Description

 The creek begins on the eastern slopes of the Wasatch Plateau at elevations above 10500 ft.
 It turns southward near the town of Emery, then southeastward, where it crosses under Interstate 70.
-It then directly enters the western flank of the San Rafael Swell and continuing in a southeasterly direction, it passes Hondu Arch, and the Tomsich Butte mining area then begins its spectacular passage through a narrow slot canyon of Coconino Sandstone known as the "Chute".
+It then enters the western flank of the San Rafael Swell and, continuing southeast, it passes Hondu Arch and the Tomsich Butte mining area before beginning its spectacular passage through a narrow slot canyon of Coconino Sandstone known as “the Chute".